-You will need a valid visa during your stay and study in China.
-Some students, already living in China, make there own visa arrangements.
-Alternatively you can apply for a Chinese student visa from your home country before travel.
+You will need a valid China Student Visa (X) during your stay and study in China.
+You will apply for the Chinese student visa from your home country before travel.
 Before applying, you will need to process some documentation with the host university BFSU.
-It is also possible to arrive to China with a tourist visa and transfer that visa into a student visa once you arrive.
-(NOTE: Student visas are actually entitled ‘resident permits’ but act in the same way as a visa).
+It’s best to start the visa process well ahead of time.

 Costs in addition to tuition fees